 It is also important to point out that beside the financial settlement available, claimants may also be able to to access specialist rehabilitation therapies during the claims process.
 In the case of office accidents, we find that many injuries are commonly of a musculoskeletal nature.
 Injuries of this type often require time to heal.
 However, recovery can be achieved more quickly when physiotherapy, osteopathy or massage therapies are provided.

-If you have been injured in an office accident and want to find out more about how we can help you succeed with a claim for compensation, call us on 01225 430285 or if you prefer, we can call you back.
+If you have been injured in an office accident and want to find out more about how we can help you succeed with a claim for compensation, call us on 01225 430285 or if you prefer, .
 In just a few minutes on the telephone with you, we’ll obtain the initial information needed for our solicitors to commence a claim.